Upgrade Deep Security Agent

 The Deep Security Virtual Appliance includes an embedded Deep Security Agent.
 You can configure Deep Security to upgrade this agent automatically to the latest version during the virtual appliance's deployment into NSX.

-If you've already deployed the virtual appliance into NSX, you should upgrade the embedded agent following these alternative instructions: Upgrade the agent embedded on the appliance SVM.
+If you have already deployed the virtual appliance into NSX, you should upgrade the embedded agent following these alternative instructions: Upgrade the agent embedded on the appliance SVM.

 To configure auto-upgrade of the embedded agent during the virtual appliance deployment into NSX, do the following: